 This page/post may contain affiliate links.
 As an Amazon Associate, as well as an affiliate of other programs, this means if you purchase something using these links, I will receive a commission on qualifying purchases at no cost to you!
 For more detailed information, please visit our Affiliate Disclaimer page

-The number 7 in the Bible is has great significance.
+The number 7 in the Bible has great significance and has been referred to as God’s number.
 It is often associated with completeness, or something being finished.

 Numbers in the Bible are often symbolic of a deeper meaning.
 From the seven days of Creation to many “sevens” found in Revelation, this number connotes concepts such as completion and perfection, exoneration and healing, or fulfillment promises oaths.